veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦  // instead of VideoCodecId                                                        ¦  CodedFramesX          = 3,                                                        ¦
 ¦  videoPacketType = UB[4] as VideoPacketType                                        ¦                                                                                    ¦
 ¦                                                                                    ¦  // ExVideoTagBody does not contain video data.
 Instead, it contains               ¦
-¦  if (videoPacketType != VideoPacketType.Metadata &&                                ¦  // an AMF-encoded metadata.
+¦  if (videoPacketType == VideoPacketType.TimestampOffsets) {                        ¦  // an AMF-encoded metadata.
 Refer to the Metadata Frame section for               ¦
-¦    videoFrameType == VideoFrameType.Command) {                                     ¦  // an illustration of its usage.
+¦    do {                                                                            ¦  // an illustration of its usage.
 For example, the metadata might include          ¦
-¦    videoCommand = UI8 as VideoCommand                                              ¦  // HDR information.
+¦      // Fetch the next bit to determine if additional offsets need to be processed ¦  // HDR information.
 This also enables future possibilities for expressing         ¦
-¦                                                                                    ¦  // additional metadata meant for subsequent video sequences.                      ¦
+¦      hasMoreOffsets = UB[1];                                                       ¦  // additional metadata meant for subsequent video sequences.                      ¦
-¦    // ExVideoTagBody has no payload if we got here.                                ¦  //                                                                                ¦
-¦    // Set boolean to not try to process the video body.                            ¦  // If VideoPacketType.Metadata is present, the FrameType flags                    ¦
-¦    processVideoBody = false                                                        ¦  // at the top of this table should be ignored.                                    ¦
-¦  } else if (videoPacketType == VideoPacketType.Multitrack) {                       ¦  Metadata              = 4,                                                        ¦
-¦    isVideoMultitrack = true;                                                       ¦                                                                                    ¦
-¦    videoMultitrackType = UB[4] as AvMultitrackType                                 ¦  // Carriage of bitstream in MPEG-2 TS format                                      ¦
 ¦                                                                                    ¦  //                                                                                ¦
+¦      // Fetch the next UB[3] bits as the timestamp offset type                     ¦  // If VideoPacketType.Metadata is present, the FrameType flags                    ¦
+¦      videoTimestampOffsetType = UB[3] as TimestampOffsetType;                      ¦  // at the top of this table should be ignored.                                    ¦
+¦                                                                                    ¦  Metadata              = 4,                                                        ¦
+¦      if (videoTimestampOffsetType == TimestampOffsetType.Nano) {                   ¦                                                                                    ¦
+¦        // Handle TimestampOffsetType.Nano                                          ¦  // Carriage of bitstream in MPEG-2 TS format                                      ¦
+¦        //                                                                          ¦  //                                                                                ¦
-¦    // Fetch VideoPacketType for all video tracks in the video message.             ¦  // PacketTypeSequenceStart and PacketTypeMPEG2TSSequenceStart                     ¦
+¦        // The TimestampOffsetType.Nano signal is used to correct RTMP’s timescale  ¦  // PacketTypeSequenceStart and PacketTypeMPEG2TSSequenceStart                     ¦
-¦    // This fetch MUST not result in a VideoPacketType.Multitrack                   ¦  // are mutually exclusive                                                         ¦
+¦        // limitations and improve compatibility with formats like MP4 and M2TS, as ¦  // are mutually exclusive                                                         ¦
-¦    videoPacketType = UB[4] as VideoPacketType                                      ¦  MPEG2TSSequenceStart  = 5,                                                        ¦
+¦        // well as environments like Safari's Media Source Extensions.
+This type is ¦  MPEG2TSSequenceStart  = 5,                                                        ¦
-¦                                                                                    ¦                                                                                    ¦
+¦        // followed by an unsigned 20-bit nanosecond offset for RTMP timestamps.    ¦                                                                                    ¦
-¦    if (videoMultitrackType != AvMultitrackType.ManyTracksManyCodecs) {             ¦  // Turns on video multitrack mode                                                 ¦
+¦        // Both the enum and the offset are optional and are intended to fine-tune  ¦  // Turns on video multitrack mode                                                 ¦
-¦      // The tracks are encoded with the same codec.
-Fetch the FOURCC for them      ¦  Multitrack            = 6,                                                        ¦
+¦        // the presentation time of each media message, providing higher precision  ¦  Multitrack            = 6,                                                        ¦
+¦        // synchronization.                                                         ¦                                                                                    ¦
-¦      videoFourCc = FOURCC as VideoFourCc                                           ¦                                                                                    ¦
+¦        //                                                                          ¦  // Signals timestamp offsets for fine tuning synchronization                      ¦
+¦        // The offset in nanoseconds affects the presentation time of each media    ¦  TimestampOffsets = 7,                                                             ¦
+¦        // sample, ensuring that audio, video, and data remain synchronized during  ¦                                                                                    ¦
-¦    }                                                                               ¦  //  7 - Reserved                                                                  ¦
+¦        // playback.
+By applying this offset to the media message timestamp,        ¦  //  8 - Reserved                                                                  ¦
-¦  } else {                                                                          ¦  // ...                                                                            ¦
+¦        // synchronization can be maintained across different media formats and     ¦  // ...                                                                            ¦
-¦    videoFourCc = FOURCC as VideoFourCc                                             ¦  // 14 - reserved                                                                  ¦
+¦        // playback environments without altering the core RTMP timestamps.
+This    ¦  // 14 - reserved                                                                  ¦
-¦  }                                                                                 ¦  // 15 - reserved                                                                  ¦
+¦        // offset should only be applied to the current media message(s) with the   ¦  // 15 - reserved                                                                  ¦
-¦}                                                                                   ¦}                                                                                   ¦
+¦        // same RTMP timestamp.                                                     ¦}                                                                                   ¦
-¦                                                                                    ¦                                                                                    ¦
+¦        //                                                                          ¦                                                                                    ¦
-¦                                                                                    ¦enum VideoFourCc {                                                                  ¦
+¦        // If the same TimestampOffsetType is encountered more than once in the same¦enum VideoFourCc {                                                                  ¦
-¦                                                                                    ¦  //                                                                                ¦
+¦        // packet, we combine the bits left-to-right to create a larger value.
+This ¦  //                                                                                ¦
-¦                                                                                    ¦  // Valid FOURCC values for signaling support of video codecs                      ¦
+¦        // ensures that the first offset is placed in the more significant bits, and¦  // Valid FOURCC values for signaling support of video codecs                      ¦
-¦                                                                                    ¦  // in the enhanced FourCC pipeline.
+¦        // subsequent offsets are appended to the right.
+This is useful if there is ¦  // in the enhanced FourCC pipeline.
 In this context, support                      ¦
-¦                                                                                    ¦  // for a FourCC codec MUST be signaled via the enhanced                           ¦
+¦        // a need to offset the presentation by more than 1 millisecond, which might¦  // for a FourCC codec MUST be signaled via the enhanced                           ¦
-¦                                                                                    ¦  // "connect" command.                                                             ¦
+¦        // be required in unique solutions where the presentation time needs to be  ¦  // "connect" command.                                                             ¦
-¦                                                                                    ¦  //                                                                                ¦
+¦        // offset for reasons beyond precision (e.g., significant delays or         ¦  //                                                                                ¦
-¦                                                                                    ¦                                                                                    ¦
+¦        // corrections).                                                            ¦                                                                                    ¦
-¦                                                                                    ¦  Vp8         = makeFourCc("vp08"),                                                 ¦
+¦        //                                                                          ¦  Vp8         = makeFourCc("vp08"),                                                 ¦
-¦                                                                                    ¦  Vp9         = makeFourCc("vp09"),                                                 ¦
+¦        // We considered options such as not allowing this, replacing the old value,¦  Vp9         = makeFourCc("vp09"),                                                 ¦
-¦                                                                                    ¦  Av1         = makeFourCc("av01"),                                                 ¦
+¦        // or adding this additional capability.
+Although it may be rarely needed,  ¦  Av1         = makeFourCc("av01"),                                                 ¦
-¦                                                                                    ¦  Avc         = makeFourCc("avc1"),                                                 ¦
+¦        // we ultimately chose to support additional capability by combining the    ¦  Avc         = makeFourCc("avc1"),                                                 ¦
-¦                                                                                    ¦  Hevc        = makeFourCc("hvc1"),                                                 ¦
+¦        // offsets.                                                                 ¦  Hevc        = makeFourCc("hvc1"),                                                 ¦
 ¦                                                                                    ¦}                                                                                   ¦
-¦                                                                                    ¦                                                                                    ¦
+¦        // Fetch the unsigned 20-bit nanosecond offset                              ¦                                                                                    ¦
-¦                                                                                    ¦enum AvMultitrackType {                                                             ¦
+¦        videoTimestampNanoOffset = UB[20];                                          ¦enum AvMultitrackType {                                                             ¦
 ¦                                                                                    ¦  //                                                                                ¦
 ¦                                                                                    ¦  // Used by audio and video pipeline                                               ¦
-¦                                                                                    ¦  //                                                                                ¦
+¦        // TODO: Integrate the Nano offset with the timestamp handling              ¦  //                                                                                ¦
-¦                                                                                    ¦                                                                                    ¦
+¦        // logic to adjust the presentation time of the media samples accordingly.  ¦                                                                                    ¦
-¦                                                                                    ¦  OneTrack              = 0,                                                        ¦
+¦      }                                                                             ¦  OneTrack              = 0,                                                        ¦
-¦                                                                                    ¦  ManyTracks            = 1,                                                        ¦
+¦    } while (hasMoreOffsets);                                                       ¦  ManyTracks            = 1,                                                        ¦
 ¦                                                                                    ¦  ManyTracksManyCodecs  = 2,                                                        ¦
+¦    // Fetch videoPacketType once more after processing video timestamp offsets     ¦                                                                                    ¦
+¦    videoPacketType = UB[4] as VideoPacketType;                                     ¦  //  3 - Reserved                                                                  ¦
+¦  }                                                                                 ¦  // ...                                                                            ¦
+¦                                                                                    ¦  // 15 - Reserved                                                                  ¦
+¦  if (videoPacketType != VideoPacketType.Metadata &&                                ¦}                                                                                   ¦
+¦    videoFrameType == VideoFrameType.Command) {                                     ¦                                                                                    ¦
+¦    videoCommand = UI8 as VideoCommand                                              ¦enum TimestampOffsetType {                                                          ¦
+¦                                                                                    ¦  Nano = 0,                                                                         ¦
+¦    // ExVideoTagBody has no payload if we got here.                                ¦  // ...                                                                            ¦
+¦    // Set boolean to not try to process the video body.                            ¦  // 6 - reserved                                                                   ¦
+¦    processVideoBody = false                                                        ¦  // 7 - reserved                                                                   ¦
+¦  } else if (videoPacketType == VideoPacketType.Multitrack) {                       ¦}                                                                                   ¦
+¦    isVideoMultitrack = true;                                                       ¦                                                                                    ¦
+¦    videoMultitrackType = UB[4] as AvMultitrackType                                 ¦                                                                                    ¦
 ¦                                                                                    ¦                                                                                    ¦
+¦    // Fetch VideoPacketType for all video tracks in the video message.             ¦                                                                                    ¦
+¦    // This fetch MUST not result in a VideoPacketType.Multitrack                   ¦                                                                                    ¦
+¦    videoPacketType = UB[4] as VideoPacketType                                      ¦                                                                                    ¦
+¦                                                                                    ¦                                                                                    ¦
+¦    if (videoMultitrackType != AvMultitrackType.ManyTracksManyCodecs) {             ¦                                                                                    ¦
+¦      // The tracks are encoded with the same codec.
+Fetch the FOURCC for them      ¦                                                                                    ¦
+¦      videoFourCc = FOURCC as VideoFourCc                                           ¦                                                                                    ¦
+¦    }                                                                               ¦                                                                                    ¦
-¦                                                                                    ¦  //  3 - Reserved                                                                  ¦
+¦  } else {                                                                          ¦                                                                                    ¦
-¦                                                                                    ¦  // ...                                                                            ¦
+¦    videoFourCc = FOURCC as VideoFourCc                                             ¦                                                                                    ¦
-¦                                                                                    ¦  // 15 - Reserved                                                                  ¦
+¦  }                                                                                 ¦                                                                                    ¦
-¦                                                                                    ¦}                                                                                   ¦
+¦}                                                                                   ¦                                                                                    ¦
 +------------------------------------------------------------------------------------+------------------------------------------------------------------------------------+
 ¦                                                                         ExVideoTagBody Section                                                                          ¦
 ¦         Note: This ExVideoTagBody format is signaled by the presence of ExVideoTagHeader and if videoCommand has not been set (see VideoFrameType description)          ¦